Vikh110/Vikh110/README.md

 Welcome to my GitHub profile!
 I'm a passionate Data Analyst with a strong background in Physics and a keen interest in data science, business analytics, and machine learning.
 My journey from Physics to Data Analytics has equipped me with a unique blend of analytical skills and technical expertise.
 I'm currently pursuing an MBA in Business Analytics from Symbiosis International University.
+I'm on a journey to master Data Science, with a keen focus on strengthening my understanding of statistics and mathematics.

 ## 🌟 What I Bring to the Table